Daniel-KM/Omeka-S-module-Feed/README.md

 Usage
 -----

-Simply fill the form and the list of selected pages will be available as a rss feed.
+Simply fill the form to list the selected pages and resources in site settings, and they will be available as a rss feed at "https://example.org/s/my-site/feed" (or "https://example.org/feed" if you skip the main site).

+You can add "rss" or "atom" at the end of the url to force one type: "https://example.org/s/my-site/feed/atom".

 Warning